Academic Calendar 2024-2025

 3. Develop a critical awareness of and analyze their own morality and religious framework.

-4. Identify and analyze religious issues, conflicts, and responsibilities in business contexts
+4. Identify and analyze religious issues, conflicts, and responsibilities in business contexts.

 RELS 385 Religious Fundamentalisms Units: 3.00